Alessio-Lovato-Unipd/locobot_ws/src/gesture_recognition/README.md

   - `minimum_score` (default: `0.6`): The minimum score to consider a gesture.
   - `service_name` (default: `state_control`): The name of the service to connect with
 - **Services**:
   - `state_control`: The service used to send the recognized gestures as commands to the robot.
 This can be changed using the `service_name` parameter.
-Must be a `simulation_interfaces::srv::ControlStates` service type.
+Must be a `locobot_control_interfaces::srv::ControlStates` service type.

 ### Recognized Gestures